giulong/spectrum/README.md

 another class::weighted test##123
 ```

+The first and second rows above maps just a class name and a test name, while the third provides also an explicit weight.

 ### Csv TestBook Parser

 You can provide a csv file where each line is in this format: